 Deployments can be created through the Paperspace web console.
 They can be found under the "Deployments" tab of any Project.
-A list of all deployments across projects can be found by clicking Deployments tab on the side nav.
+A list of deployments across all projects can be found by clicking Deployments on the side navigation bar.

 In section 1.
 Choose Machine, select the GPU or CPU machine type to run your Deployment.